Welcome back, we can’t wait to have you at Makom Community again!

 Parent Pickup and Drop-off

-Parent pickup and dropoff will be outdoors.
+Parent pickup and drop-off will be outdoors.
 Parents and visitors are not invited into Makom Community under this plan.
 On camp days when parents drop off their children at Makom Community, they will drop off outdoors at an assigned time.
 At drop-off, a teacher will perform a temperature check and parents will answer symptom screening questions.
 Pickup will be outdoors at assigned times.
 Camp pickup will be at the end of the day.
-Afterschool Enrichment pickup will be at 5:30, 5:45, and 6pm.
+Jewish Enrichment pickup will be at 5:15, or 5:30pm at Makom Community, and 5:45pm at Chester Arthur Elementary.
 We will ask parents to choose a regular time for picking up their child(ren) and call or text if they need a different time on a particular day.

 PPE for Staff